JS-RD/forest-fire-watch-android/Issue with data visualization.md

  //this is where i'm lost, so i more or less get whats going on here, point_count is a property
  // of the feature collection and then we what color to set based
- //on that point count -- but how would // we agregate the total value
+ //on that point count -- but how would we agregate the total value
  //of one of the propertis of the features and then average that sum
- // by point count?  val pointCount = Expression.toNumber(Expression.get("point_count"))
+ // by point count?

   // Add a filter to the cluster layer that hides the circles based on "point_count"
   circles.setFilter(
   if (i == 0) Expression.all(Expression.has("point_count"),